judithpatudith/blog/content/posts/git-for-skeptics-2.md

 date: 2018-11-08T11:22:03-08:00
 draft: false
 ---
-In my last post, I explained why you need to copy a repo so many times to edit it with Git.
+In my last post I explained why you need to copy a repo so many times to edit it with Git.
 Don’t know what a “repo” is?
 See Part 1.

 In this post, I’ll explain why saving a change with Git is so complicated.
 Each step accomplishes a separate goal and serves as a checkpoint where you can backtrack or edit.
 The whole process includes making testable modifications, grouping those changes by goal or step, explaining your groups of changes and assigning them to a branch, putting the changed branch online, and asking your reviewer to have a look.